population-interventions/visualisation/src/posts/pandemic-trade-offs-detail-july-2021/post.md

 <h2 id="strategies">Strategies</h2>

 A *strategy* is a set of rules for determining when to move between different stages.
-Our model considers four strategies: aggressive elimination, moderate elimination, tight suppression and loose suppression.
+Our model considers four strategies: aggressive elimination, moderate elimination, tight suppression, loose suppression and bare suppression.

 Mouse-over the following graphic to explore the rules associated with each strategy.
 (It works best on a desktop or laptop screen.)